Milan Mandarić

+Early life

+He was born near Gospić, Yugoslavia (today Croatia), and grew up in Novi Sad.

 Business activities

 Yugoslavia and Serbia

 Mandarić took control of his father's machine shop aged 21, and by the age of 26 had turned it into one of the largest businesses in the country.
-His homeland of Yugoslavia was a socialist country where successful business owners and affluent people in general were considered to represent a political threat to the ruling communist party regime, which is why he and his family left the country.

 United States

 In 1969, worried by the Yugoslav government's view of his business, Mandarić left Yugoslavia and settled in the United States.
 He had to leave most of his fortune behind, and got a job for an American computer component manufacturer in California.
 When two of the senior managers left to start their own firm, Mandarić was invited to be their third partner.
 The firm was successful, but disagreements over manufacturing processes led to Mandarić leaving to form his own company, Lika Corporation, in 1971.
 In 1976, he became a naturalized citizen of the U.S. By 1976, Lika Corp. was the largest manufacturer of computer components in the U.S., and Mandarić was pioneering the boom that led to the creation of California's Silicon Valley.
-He sold the company to the Tandy Corporation in 1980 and set up a new company, Sanmina, which manufactured printed circuit boards.
-In 2001, the company acquired SCI Systems, a much larger competitor, becoming Sanmina-SCI Corporation.
-Mandarić also began branching out into investment banking operations, such as Behrman Capital.
-He also became owner of the St. Louis Storm, a Major Indoor Soccer League franchise which ceased operations in 1992 when the MISL also folded.
-He was ranked 1,049 in the times top 2,000 rich list, worth £75 million.

 On 23 December 2009, Mandarić was charged with two counts of tax evasion by the Crown Prosecution Service, however he was found not guilty on 8 February 2012.